 This module supports the student to reflect on their own values in relation to anti-discriminatory practice in youth and community work.
-Students will be able to explain anti-discriminatory practice in
+Students will be able to explain anti-discriminatory practice in youth work, and how prejudice and discrimination impact on youth and community work delivery, but also act as barriers to young people in society.

-Young People's Development

-This module explores the theoretical concepts of adolescence and young people's physical, emotional, and psychological development; analysing how this impacts on young people's lives and the role of the youth and community worker in supporting young people through transition into adulthood.
+Young People's Development This module explores the theoretical concepts of adolescence and young people's physical, emotional, and psychological development; analysing how this impacts on young people's lives and the role of the youth and community worker in supporting young people through transition into adulthood.